 Walkthrough: Using Resources for Localization with ASP.NET

-An effective way to create localized Web pages is to use resource objects for your page's text and controls.
+An effective way to create localized Web pages is to use resources for your page's text and controls based on the user's language and culture.
 By using properties placed in resource objects, ASP.NET can select the correct property at run time according to the user's language and culture.
 The process is straightforward:

 In your page, you indicate that controls should use resources for their property values.

-At run time, the browser indicates the user's preferred language, ASP.NET selects the appropriate .resx file, and the controls' property values are derived from the resource file.
+At run time, the controls' property values are derived from the resource file.

 Tasks illustrated in this walkthrough include: